remy/remysharp.com/public/blog/muddling-my-way-through-real-time.md

 ---

 This is my write up of the talk I've given on the subject.
-[Slides are also available](https://speakerdeck.com/rem/muddling-my-way-through-real-time) - though do not include much information on their own.
+[Slides are also available](https://speakerdeck.com/rem/muddling-my-way-through-real-time) and the video from SmartWebConf is included below (53mins).

 <!--more-->

 ![Muddling your way in real time](/images/muddling-in-real-time-cover.gif)

+<iframe width="1280" height="720" src="//www.youtube.com/embed/EUnNov3h3c0?index=5&list=PLbUMlIAqtRWNbxKZujb0mO5WHQcwJopBm" frameborder="0" allowfullscreen></iframe>

 ---